 He is also an Associate Lecturer within Higher Education, at Goldsmiths, University of London, and Visiting Lecturer at the University of Central Lancashire and The University of Plymouth.
 In 2017 he joined the faculty of The Institute of Integrative Bodywork and Movement Therapy.

-In 2014 he presented at Somatic Movement Gathering UK, and from 2017 has been one of the co-organisers of this national event.
+In 2014 he presented at Somatic Movement Gathering UK, and from 2017 – 2019 was one of the co-organisers of this national event.